metrorailings/OwlBlog/content/posts/week-5-circa-picks.md

 ***

 **Los Angeles covers if**
 their defense keeps Cleveland to less than 4.6 yards rushing.
+If they're able to keep Josh Jacobs from running buck wild last week, they can potentially lid the Browns with their ground game.
+Game script matters here for sure.

 **Cleveland covers if**
 Kareem Hunt and Nick Chubb both run at more than 4.6 yards a clip.